hiteshjoshi1/microservice-docker-cart-example/README.md

 What I intend to do -

+1. TODO add code to Angular SPA
-1. Securing the Microservices with OAuth 2 / Spring security.
+2. Securing the Microservices with OAuth 2 / Spring security.
-2. Distributed Log analysis with Elastic Search, logstash and Kibana
+3. Distributed Log analysis with Elastic Search, logstash and Kibana
-3. Distributed Caching with Memacache/Hazelcast.
+4. Distributed Caching with Memacache/Hazelcast.
-4. CI/CD pipeline
+5. CI/CD pipeline
-5. Find a cheap hosting platform and deploy this on cloud :)
+6. Find a cheap hosting platform and deploy this on cloud :)

 ### Notes -
+- If you are building it without docker, configuration is picked up from github -
+  cloud:
+    config:
+      server:
+        git:
+          uri: git@github.com:hiteshjoshi1/microservice-docker-cart-config.git

+- If you are building it in docker, this configuration is downloaded and then used.
+For some reason i was not able to connect config project with  github from docker even after setting up ssh.

 - In order to run these locally without docker, you need to have a Rabbit MQ and Sql Server started and running as a service.
+With docker , docker will bring them up.

 - I have written <b>install.sh</b> which does the job of CI of building and packaging the Spring boot application and put them in a directory from where they can be mounted to docker volumes.
 - <b>install.sh</b> will also take care of bringing all containers using docker-compose.

+All you need is docker , docker-compose, java and maven in the host machine.

  Under the hood this is what happens -
 1. Builds all microservices, eureka server, config